alpersonalwebsite/react/11_webpack.md

 ... and, if you check the files, you will see that files were optimized for production: replacing some namespaces, minifying the code...

 With the pass of the time, and after adding and removing several "entry points" you could have your public/ folder full of old and un-used bundles (aka, files).
 So, we are going to do the following: every time we build our project, we are going to delete ALL the files inside the dir public/ (also, if you have the folders dist/ and build/) excluding x-files.
-In our case, we want to preserver: template.html, manifest.json and favicon.ico.
+In our case, we want to preserve: `template.html`, `manifest.json` and `favicon.ico`.

 Install: clean-webpack-plugin